This simple Kitchen Tiling Guide is something a lot of people could have done with finding before attempting to tile their kitchen walls or floor.

 Normally this would be the centre of the cooker and hood, but this would depend on the tile size and the space between the wall unit size.

 I personally, do not always continue the bond when going around corners as this can cause more trouble with the visual effect when you have open ends like you have.
-I would tile the cooker wall first then start with a full tile from the left hand side of your sink wall the full tile from the little wall edge into the corner.
+I would tile the cooker wall first then find the kitchen tiling guide and start with a full tile from the left hand side of your sink wall the full tile from the little wall edge into the corner.

 You need tile trim to suit the fattest part of the cut tile….. with metros this is usually about 8mm so get one that is 9mm or 10mm at push, 8mm is ok but maybe a bit tight if you are not used to using tile trims.
 By the flat L shaped trim.